encoredev/encore/README.md

 Defining microservices and API endpoints is incredibly simple, requiring less than 10 lines of code to define a production-ready deployable service and API endpoint.

-Using the TypeScript Backend SDK, it looks like so:
+Using the TypeScript Backend Framework, it looks like so:

 ```typescript
 import { api } from "encore.dev/api";